waztedll/Installation/README.md

 > Dracula GTK: <https://github.com/dracula/gtk/archive/master.zip>

 - download the $THEME and extract the .zip file to the `~/.themes`
-- open up `lxappearance` and select the $THEME in widgets.
+- open up the `lxappearance` and select the $THEME in widgets.

 </details>